Gold Cycles vs Property Cycles in 2024: When Will Gold Reach Peak Valuation?

 Prepare for a Repeat of the 1970’s?

-If indeed the coming 5 years rhymes with the later half of the 1970’s, we could see stagflation push property prices even higher.
+If indeed the coming 5 or 6 years rhymes with the later half of the 1970’s, we could see stagflation push property prices up.
 But, at the same time, also push precious metals prices higher.
 This is exactly what happened in the 1970’s.
 However gold and silver actually rose more in comparison to property.

 See the NZ Housing to Gold Ratio for more on this topic: NZ Housing to Gold Ratio